Information regarding sick leave can be found on the Office of Faculty Affairs website.

-- Dates of leave request (either an entire semester or specific dates during a semester); and
+- Dates of leave request (either an entire semester or specific dates during a semester).

-- Faculty on split appointments, rostered in two units MUST request leave of absence from both units.
+- Faculty with split appointments MUST submit a leave of absence request from all units.

-- The form is routed to the faculty member, chair(s) or director(s), dean(s) and the Office of Faculty Affairs for signatures.
+- The form is routed to the faculty member, chair(s)/Director(s), Dean(s), and the Office of Faculty Affairs for signatures.

 - A copy of the final, approved request is submitted by the power form to the following:

-- College of Arts and Sciences' Human Resources Service Center (HRSC) Coordinators.
+- College of Arts and Sciences' Human Resources Service Center (HRSC) Coordinators; and

 Back to Top